ReneeBahman/SQL/etl/README.md

 A SQL view (vw_customer_loan_summary) for analytics tools like Tableau or Power BI

+💼 Originally designed as part of an ETL support demonstration project.
+Suitable for Sybase/SQL Server environments in banking, telecom, or enterprise data teams.

 🏗️ Data Model (OLTP)
 The ETL is built on a sample banking data model including the following tables: